baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 x(t+1) = Ax(t) + Bu(t) + w(t)\\
 y(t) = Cx(t) + Du(t) + e(t)
 ```
-where ``w ~ N(0, R_1)`` and ``e ~ N(0, R_2)`` are zero mean and Gaussian.
+where ``w \sim N(0, R_1)`` and ``e \sim N(0, R_2)`` are zero mean and Gaussian.
 The Kalman filter represents the posterior distributions over ``x`` by the mean and a covariance matrix.
 The magic behind the Kalman filter is that linear transformations of Gaussian distributions remain Gaussian, and we thus have a very efficient way of representing them.

 A Kalman filter is easily created using the constructor.
 Many of the functions defined for particle filters, are defined also for Kalman filters, e.g.: